 The Jovial Crew

-Littlefield and Morneault – David Littlefield has been a shoreline troubadour and one of the four members of Forebitter… Contemporary folk bolstered by tradition and has joined with Joseph as a duet for the Mystic Seaport Sea Music Festival and performances at the Connecticut River Museum.
+Littlefield and Morneault – David Littlefield has been a shoreline troubadour and one of the four members of Forebitter… Contemporary folk bolstered by tradition and has joined with Joseph as a duet for performances at Mystic Seaport, the Connecticut River Museum, libraries, historical sites, and house concerts.
 More shows to come!

 Here is a video of Rick and Joseph cranking out a couple of tunes…